The Thing with Two Heads: Plot

-Dr. Maxwell Kirshner (Ray Milland) arrives at a mansion as a passenger in a wheelchair; once inside Kirshner asks if his experiment has been a success, and is told by an orderly that it has been.
-He is taken to the basement, where the experiment is in fact a two-headed gorilla (Rick Baker) that Dr. Kirshner has created.
+Dr. Maxwell Kirshner arrives at a mansion in a wheelchair; once inside, Kirshner asks if his experiment has been a success, and is told by an orderly that it has been.
+He is taken to the basement, where the experiment is in fact a two-headed gorilla that Dr. Kirshner has created.
 The experiment is to determine whether two heads can survive on a single body.
-Dr. Kirshner has done this because he has not much longer to live and wants to transplant his still living head from his lifeless body onto a donor so that he may continue living and continue working as the world's most successful surgeon.
+Kirshner has done this because he has not much longer to live and wants to transplant his still living head from his lifeless body onto a donor so that he may continue living and continue working as the world's most successful surgeon.

-Dr. Kirshner returns to his hospital institute to oversee an operation performed by his close friend and associate doctor, Phillip Desmond (Roger Perry).
-Dr. Kirshner returns to the basement and his two headed gorilla to remove one of the heads from its body.
-Kirshner orders his assistants to sedate his creature, but plans go awry when the creature is upset about the needle and knocks Dr. Kirshner out of his wheelchair, hurting him badly.
-It then proceeds to smash up the lab and escapes.
+Kirshner returns to his hospital institute to oversee an operation performed by his friend and associate doctor, Phillip Desmond.
+Kirshner returns to the basement and his two headed gorilla to remove one of the heads from its body.
+Kirshner orders his assistants to sedate his creature, but plans go awry when the creature is upset about the needle and knocks him out of his wheelchair, hurting him badly.
 The creature runs away and into a supermarket, chased by the assistants, where he is caught.

-Kirshner hires a new doctor, Fred Williams (Don Marshall), to help Desmond but when he discovers that Dr. Williams is African-American he tells Williams that he is no longer needed, to which Williams takes great offense.
+Kirshner hires a new doctor, Fred Williams, to help Desmond but when he discovers that Dr. Williams is African-American he tells Williams that he is no longer needed, to which Williams takes great offense.

-Dr. Kirshner successfully removes the second head of the creature, and tells Desmond he is ready for his own transplant to a healthy donor.
+Kirshner successfully removes the second head of the creature, and tells Desmond he is ready for his own transplant to a healthy donor.
 Desmond is not sure, until Kirshner tells him that the head that is now on the gorilla is in fact the second head he put on.
 He had successfully removed the original gorilla's head and replaced it with the second transplanted one.